mvelinder/ped_draw/README.md

 ## Limitations
 - Some slightly wonky lines with 8 or more children per set of parents
 - Requires the 6th "phenotype" column in ped file, can be any string
+- For best results place parent pairs next to each other in ped file - see examples/parents_together.ped (and examples/images/parents_together.png) versus examples/parents_not_together.ped (and examples/images/parents_not_together.png)